SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 ## Initial config

+!!! quote "What does Git stand for?"

+    The name "git" was given by Linus Torvalds when he wrote the very first version.
+He described the tool as "the stupid content tracker" and the name as (depending on your mood):

+    * Random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
+The fact that it is a mispronunciation of "get" may or may not be relevant.
+    * Stupid.
+Contemptible and Despicable. simple.
+Take your pick from the dictionary of slang.
+    * "Global information tracker": you're in a good mood, and it actually works for you.
+        Angels sing, and a light suddenly fills the room.
+    * "Goddamn idiotic truckload of sh*t": when it breaks

 1. [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer and make sure that your installation is working by writing `git help` in a terminal and it should show you the help message for git.